Magrahat

 Magrahat is a census town and a gram panchayat within the jurisdiction of the Magrahat police station in the Magrahat II CD block in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 History

 Once upon a time this place was occupied by Mog pirates.
 They set up a Hat (village market).
 That Hat are well known in the name of Mograhat or Magrahat.
 The inhabitant of Arakan Province of present-day Myanmar was called as Mog.
 Portugease pirates helped them to come here.
 According to a researcher, Mogra is a such place where different flow of rivers meet each other.
 Such type of place we find in Mogra in Hooghly district near Tribeni.
 Another Mogra we find in Sagar Island.
 One of inland transport river Banai flowed from here.
 This oblivion river touched Mandirbazar, Lakshmikantapur, Beluni, Chandipur and at last met with Gobdia Gang (one of the creek of Sundarban islands).
-About hundred years ago Magrahat was well connected with Jaynagar by a canal.
+About hundred years ago Magrahat was well connected with Jaynagar Majilpur by a canal.